http-samc/portfolio-3.0/content/projects/tic-tac-toe-live.md

 ```

 ### Server Side Storage
-Games are stored in a `json` file on the server running this site (unfortunately my server would crash quickly if I used something like [mongo db](https://www.mongodb.com/); fortunately this application is light enough that it practically does not make a difference).
+Games are stored in a `json` file on the server running this site (unfortunately my server would crash quickly if I used something like [mongo db](https://www.mongodb.com/); fortunately this application is light enough that it realistically does not make a difference).
 The schema is as follows:
 ```json
 {
     ...,